marshallflax/vision/README.md

     * Quotes are preceded with `>`.
   * No need to use the mouse and menus to italicize a word ... just surround with `_`.
   * Because rich documents are now just text, we can use modern text-based collaboration tools.
   * This essay is written in MarkDown.
-The raw MarkDown is available on the right-hand side of <https://github.com/marshallflax/vision/blame/main/README.md>.
+The diagrams are created in a MarkDown extension called Mermaid.
 * Integrated Development Environments
   * A single tool designed by programmers to make programmer's life easier and more efficient.
   * A text editor which is aware of the structure of the files it edits.